olekscode/Blog/posts/library-update.md

 if (products.includesAllOf([“apple”, “pear”]) { ... }
 ```

 After some time, library developers release the new version of the collection library, `collection2.0.jar`.
-In this version, the method `includesAllOf()` is renamed to `containsAll()`.
+In this version, the method `includesAllOf()` was renamed to `containsAll()`.

 ```Java
 public class Collection<E> {